remotion-dev/recorder/README.md

 ## License

-Note that for some entities a company license is needed.
-[Read the terms here](https://github.com/remotion-dev/remotion/blob/main/LICENSE.md).
-Additionally, you may not share the source code of this private template with others.
+It is not allowed to share any source code of this template (i.e. the Remotion Recorder) with a third party.

+Remotion, as an underlying technology of the Remotion Recorder, is free to use for individuals and small companies.
+Read the terms [here](https://github.com/remotion-dev/remotion/blob/main/LICENSE.md).
+If you fall in this category, you can buy the Remotion Recorder as a one-time purchase.

+If you are a larger company, you can subscribe to the [Company License](https://www.remotion.pro/license).
+The Remotion Recorder is complimentary with it.